detroit-labs/AmazeKit/README.md

 The best way to see how AmazeKit works is to see it in action.
 Let’s look at a couple of common use cases and see what they produce:

 ### Rendering an Individual Image
-The following code sets up an `AKImageCoordinator`.
+The following code sets up an `AZKImageCoordinator`.
 This class is responsible for rendering an image into a `UIImageView`, automatically rendering it at the appropriate size:

     // Noise Effect
     AKNoiseImageEffect *noiseEffect =